 Mom says we cannot stress it enough to have some form of pet health insurance according to what you can afford.
 Mom says that our monthly insurance premium for three cats is as low as the cost of a couple of nice dinners out in decent restaurants…pass up a couple of dinners out with friends in a month – and there is the money for the monthly premium(s) to insure your pet(s)!

 Pet Insurance Research

-Recently, after reading about pet insurance here on Best Life Pets, Consumer Advocate shared their research on pet insurance with us.
+Recently, after reading about pet insurance here, Consumer Advocate shared their research on pet insurance with us.

 The group did a deep research study and testing of all the current pet insurance carriers in the pet industry.
 Mom was very impressed with their report and comparisons based on different criteria, and was very happy to see that their #1 company was Healthy Paws – who we use!

 They generate helpful, honest and accurate information to match you with companies that are best suited to your specific situation so you can find what you need, when you need it!
 They make pet parents lives easier by “doing it all for you” and saving you time!
 Mom says she wishes she had know about them when she needed to get pet insurance!